 About dAilogues

 dAilogues are dialogues with AIs.
-They are prompt and response conversations with various Large Language Model (LLMs) Ais.
-They are being compiled here to support the creation of a book or series that will connect their key points.
+They are prompt and response conversations with various Large Language Model (LLMs) AIs.
+I use the same term, dAilogues, for a system of tools for engaging AIs in dialogues for personal use and for AI mediated and enhanced team, group, or constituency dialogues.
+However, for the remainder of this page, I am describing my use of dAilogues as a medium for exploring the themes of my work which are being compiled here to support the creation of a book or series that will connect their key points.

-I began with ChatGpt and for a while favored Claude but Googles Gemini (abbreviated as “G-Ai”), formerly Bard, AI has been my primary for many months.
-I want the ability to drop shareable breadcrumbs, as links to bookmarks, as it makes it easier to navigate to specific points within our many past dAilogues.
-I often check Gemini’s responses with ChatGpt or Claude.
-Though they would each express themselves differently, they always agree with the essential points about learning that we are making together.
+I began with ChatGpt, for a while favored Claude, then Google’s Gemini which was my primary for many months before switching back to ChatGpt.
+I often cross check ChatGpt’s responses with Gemini, Claude and/or Perplexity and occasionally Grok.
+Though they each express themselves differently, they always agree with the essential points about learning that we are making together.

 Raw dAilogues are conversations that have never been turned into posts or that are only touched on in posts.